silverstripe-archive/deploynaut/mysite/docs/en/adding-a-new-stage.md

 	## The SSH ident keys that will be user for passwordless login
 	ssh_options[:keys] = '/sites/deploynaut/www-keys/id_rsa'

-## Test the recipie
+## Test the deployment

-Test you recipe by running a simple Capistrano command for requesting the uptime:
+Test you environment by running a simple Capistrano command for requesting the uptime:

-	$ cap test-ss4 info:uptime
+	$ cap ss3:fictional info:uptime

 This should return the uptime for the server.
 If you're getting permission problems you need to stick the public key `/sites/deploynaut/www-keys/id_rsa.pub` into the `.ssh/authorized_keys` of the user `silvers` that are used for executing commands on the server `127.0.0.1`./sites/deploynaut/www-keys/id_rsa